parkervg/blendsql/README.md

 ### FAQ

+#### How does BlendSQL execute a query?
+> BlendSQL handles traversal of the SQL AST and creation of temporary tables to execute a given query.
+> This allows BlendSQL to be DBMS-agnostic, and extendable into both SQLite, PostgreSQL, and other DBMS.

 #### Why not just implement BlendSQL as a [user-defined function in SQLite](https://www.sqlite.org/c3ref/c_deterministic.html#sqlitedeterministic)?

 > LLMs are expensive, both in terms of $ cost and compute time.
 When applying them to SQLite databases, we want to take special care in ensuring we're not applying them to contexts where they're not required.